Hardstylist/srd/README.md

 # Welcome to Hoyt's SRD Repo
 ```
 Hi!
 I am David Hoyt.
 I was in the Apple Security Research Device Program for 2021 & 2022.
-I have an iPhone 11 & iPhone 12 for A/B tessting.
+I had an iPhone 11 & iPhone 12 for A/B tessting.
 I still update various Code, Tooling, Script, Crashes and PoC's etc..
 I am still processing over 100Tb of Data generated during those 2 years with thousands of Crashes.
 Some of the Code and Goodies are in this Repo.
 ```
 ## SUMMARY
 - This Repo was __ahead__ of the Apple Repo as of December 15, 2022 when I returned my Devices